buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 *First*, celestials, elementals, fey, fiends, and undead cannot enter the area, nor can such a creature charm, frighten, or possess others within it.
 Any creature charmed, frightened, or possessed by such a creature is no longer charmed, frightened, or possessed upon entering this area.
 You can exclude one or more of these types of creatures from this effect.

 *Second*, you can bind an additional effect to the area.
-Choose the effect from the list below, or choose one presented to you by the Narrator.
+Choose the effect from the list below, or choose one presented to you by the Game Master.
 Some of these effects apply to creatures in the area; you can decide whether the effects apply to all creatures, Devotees or Followers of a specific Patron, or creatures of a specific type, such as orcs or trolls.
 When a creature subject to the spell enters this area for the first time during a round or begins its turn here, it must make a Will Saving Throw.
 If it succeeds, the creature ignores the additional effect until it leaves the area.

 - *Courage*.
 Affected creatures cannot be frightened while remaining in this area.
 Extradimensional Interference.
 Affected creatures cannot move or travel using teleportation or by other extradimensional or interplanar means.
 - *Tongues*.
 Affected creatures can communicate with any other creature in the area, even if they don' \*\*t share a common language.